NoahDR17/books-manager/README.md

 * Project will now be cloned locally.

 ## Credits
-  - [W3Schools](https://www.w3schools.com/python/python_classes.asp) - This site was used to revise my knowledge pn python classes.
+  - [W3Schools](https://www.w3schools.com/python/python_classes.asp) - This site was used to revise my knowledge on python classes.
-- [Python.org](https://docs.python.org/3/tutorial/classes.html) - This site was used to learn the rest of what i required to reach my create my project.
+- [Python.org](https://docs.python.org/3/tutorial/classes.html) - This site was used to learn the rest of what I required to reach my create my project.
 - [RealPython.com](https://realpython.com/python-enumerate/) - This site was used to learn about the enumerate() function